 - English

 - Mathematics

 - Science

 - Humanities and Social Sciences

-- Health

-- Physical Education
+- Health and Physical Education

 - The Arts (Music, Drama, Dance, Visual and Media Arts)

 - Languages (Chinese Mandarin)

 - Religious Education

 - Technologies

-Learning is meaningful and rewarding, with extensive opportunities to engage in co-curricular, leadership, and enrichment programs.
-This includes our renowned performing arts program, as well as extensive music, dance, and sporting experiences.
+Learning is meaningful and rewarding, enriched by a wide range of co-curricular, leadership, and enrichment opportunities.
+These include our renowned performing arts program, along with extensive music, dance, and sporting experiences.

-Beyond our classrooms, learning extends into our natural play spaces, vegetable garden, playgrounds, and outdoor maker space.
-Our Junior School is a place of discovery and deep learning, where confidence and a love of learning is developed in a dynamic contemporary environment.
+Beyond the classroom, students extend their learning into natural play spaces, the vegetable garden, playgrounds, and our many outdoor spaces.
+The Junior School is a place of discovery and deep learning, where confidence and a love of learning are nurtured in a dynamic, contemporary environment.